Why Tri-County Health Care?

 Diagnostic imaging is a process used to create images of the human body for clinical purposes.
 More than 25,000 procedures are performed annually by the Tri-County Health Care staff that includes full-time radiologist Gerald McCullough, M.D.; 11 registered radiologic technologists; one cardiac registered sonographer; four registered sonographers; and three registration and scheduling staff.

-Dr. Gerald McCullough, Radiologist at Tri-County Health Care
+Gerald McCullough, M.D., Radiologist at Tri-County Health Care

-Dr. Gerald McCullough talks about the New Advance Imaging Suite at Tri-County Health Care and the enhanced diagnostic capabilities now offered patients locally.
+Gerald McCullough, M.D. talks about advanced imaging suite at Tri-County Health Care and the enhanced diagnostic capabilities offered to patients locally.

-We also offer on-call coverage for emergent examines during off hours.
+We also offer on-call coverage for emergencies during off hours.

 Magnetic Resonance Imaging (MRI)